-For the Quarterly Period Ended June 30, 2017 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 For the transition period from to 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number 001-37379 THE ONE GROUP HOSPI (Exact name of registrant as spe ecified in its charter) Delaware 14-1961545 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 411 W. 14th Street, 2nd Floor, New York, New York 10014 (Address of principal executive offices) Zip Code 646-624-2400 (Registrant's telephone number, in ncluding area code) Indicate by check mark whether registrant (1) has filed all reports req Exchange Act of 1934 during the preceding 12 months (or such shorter peri has been subject to such filing requirements for the past 90 days.
-Yes 🗷 N od that the registrant was required to file such reports) and (2) Indicate by check mark whether the registrant has submitted electron.
-Interactive Data File required to be submitted and posted pursuant to Rule 4 preceding 12 months (or for such shorter period that the registrant was required.)
+For the Quarterly Period Ended September 30, 2017 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 For the transition period from to 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number 001-37379 THE ONE GROUP HOSPI (Exact name of registrant as spe ecified in its charter) Delaware 14-1961545 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 411 W. 14th Street, 2nd Floor, New York, New York 10014 (Address of principal executive offices) Zip Code 646-624-2400 (Registrant's telephone number, in ncluding area code) Indicate by check mark whether registrant (1) has filed all reports req Exchange Act of 1934 during the preceding 12 months (or such shorter periods been subject to such filing requirements for the past 90 days.
+Yes 🗷 N od that the registrant was required to file such reports) and (2) Indicate by check mark whether the registrant has submitted electronic Interactive Data File required to be submitted and posted pursuant to Rule 4 preceding 12 months (or for such shorter period that the registrant was required.)
 05 of Regulation S-T (§232.405 of this chapter) during the Indicate by check mark whether the registrant is a large accelerated fireporting company.
-See the definitions of "large accelerated filer," "accelerated Exchange Act.
+See the definitions of "large accelerated filer," "accelerate Exchange Act.
 (Check one): 1

-T Accelerated filer □ C erated filer □ rated filer □ Smaller reporting company ⊠ Emerging growth company □ dicate by a check mark if the registrant has elected ial accounting standards provided pursuant to Section 1. • Indicate b y check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗷 Number o f shares of common stock outstanding as of August 14, 2017: 25,215,571.
+1 1 1 1 1 1 Accelerated filer $\square$ Large accelerated filer □ Non-accelerated filer □ (do not check if a smaller reporting company) Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by a check mark if the registrant has elected not to use the extended transition period for complying with any new or revised fi nancial accounting standards provided pursuant to Section 1 .3(a) of the Exchange Act. ⊔ Indicate by check mark whether r the registrant is a shell company (as defined in Rule 12b-2 d of the Exchange Act).
+Yes □ No 🗷 Number of shares of common stock outstanding as of November 13, 2017: 25,286,571.